-Today the HRC applauded the appointment of Randy W. Berry, a veteran senior U.S. Foreign Service Officer, as the State Department’s first ever LGBT Human Rights Envoy.
+Today the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization, applauded the appointment of Randy W. Berry, a veteran senior U.S. Foreign Service Officer, as the State Department’s first ever LGBT Human Rights Envoy.
 HRC praised President Barack Obama and Secretary of State John Kerry for creating this new senior-level position to oversee the United States government’s efforts to support the human rights of LGBT people around the world.

 “At a moment when many LGBT people around the world are facing persecution and daily violence, this unprecedented appointment shows a historic commitment to the principle that LGBT rights are human rights,” said HRC President Chad Griffin.
 “President Obama and Secretary Kerry have shown tremendous leadership in championing the rights of LGBT people abroad.
 Now, working closely with this new envoy, we’ve got to work harder than ever to create new allies, push back on human rights violators, and support the brave leaders and organizations that fight for LGBT rights around the world."

 Last August, Griffin sent a letter to Secretary of State John Kerry, urging him to take this important step for global equality.
 Griffin also joined a coalition letter led by American Jewish World Services in sending a similar message.
-More than 26,000 HRC members who contacted Secretary Kerry’s office urging him to create the position bolstered this effort.
+This effort was bolstered by more than 26,000 HRC members who contacted Secretary Kerry’s office urging him to create the position.
 This year, HRC worked closely with the offices of Senator Ed Markey (D-MA) and Representative Alan Lowenthal (D-CA) to introduce the International Human Rights Defense Act (S.302 / H.R.
 590) which would create the position through legislative action.

 “This new appointment sends a message that the United States will remain on the forefront of protecting the human rights of LGBT people around the world," said Griffin.
 “Nations that place LGBT people in the cross hairs of danger must know that the United States will not turn a blind eye.”